klncgty/Project_BEAM/README.md

 We used the [camelot_convert_to_json.ipynb](https://github.com/klncgty/Project_BEAM/blob/main/advanced_file_extra/camelot_convert_to_json.ipynb) notebook located in the [advanced_file_ext](https://github.com/klncgty/Project_BEAM/tree/main/advanced_file_extra) folder to achieve this.
 This notebook provides all the necessary code to extract tables from PDF files and convert them into JSON format.

+In [camelot.ipynb](https://github.com/klncgty/Project_BEAM/blob/main/advanced_file_extra/camelot.ipynb), you can see and apply converting process pdf to csv. you can rearrange the whole process.

 ### Steps:
 1. **Extract Tables:** We extracted tables from the PDF using the Camelot library.
 2. **Save as JSON:** Each table was saved as a temporary JSON file.